-Accessible only via boat or by tuk tuk or motorbike along a dirt-track road through the heart of Ream National Park, Monkey Maya provides a welcome retreat from the hustle and bustle of Sihanoukville.
+Accessible by a road that goes through the heart of Ream National Park, Monkey Maya provides a welcome retreat from the hustle and bustle of Sihanoukville.
 The journey takes about an hour, and is an experience in itself, with gorgeous scenery for most of the trip.
 Monkey Maya’s tuk tuk makes daily pick-ups from their sister guesthouse, Monkey Republic, in Sihanoukville ($5 one way) and Otres Beach ($4 one way), and can also pick up and drop off bus passengers at Ream Junction next to Sihanoukville airport.

 Monkey Maya has ten ensuite bungalows, and a sixteen-bed dorm.
 The bungalows are set back in the jungle, offering privacy and great views of the surrounding trees and ocean.
 There are five double bungalows and five new family bungalows, each with a double bed and bunk-beds.
-Bungalows cost between $20 and $35 per night, and a bunk in the dorms is $12.
+Bungalows cost between $20 and $35 per night, and a bunk in the dorms starts at $6.

 All the bungalows have private balconies and verandas.
 The dorm is spacious, with comfortable bunks, private reading lights, fans, and towels and lockers are provided.
 There is also a big balcony with plenty of hammocks for chilling, and the bathrooms are just a stone’s throw away.